davewill/Altair8800/README.md

 ## Keyboard support

 The keyscan interface on the RA8875 is only 4x5, which is not nearly enough for any sort of alphanumeric keyboard.
 The Due can support a USB keyboard plugged into the native USB port, but that's a pretty valuable resource to use for that.
-It may also be possible to use the SPI pins to do a PS2 keyboard interface when the other two devices are not in use, but PS2 keyboards are not plentiful.
+It would be possible to use use one of the existing software serial port pins (or another chip select and the SPI pins) to do a PS2 keyboard interface, but PS2 keyboards are not plentiful.
 I may end up supporting both of these, or looking for some other type of keyboard.

 ## Game Controler Support

 Since the keyscan interface is not useful for an alphanumeric keyboard, I decided to use it for gamepad support instead.
-Unfortuanely, the automatic keyscan interface only handles three keys pressed at the same time, and does not support separate make and break codes so we can't tell if a button is held down.
-However, the keyscan pins can also be used a GPIOs, so we can do the scanning of the matrix ourselves.
+Unfortuanely, the controller's keyscan interface only handles three keys pressed at the same time, and does not support separate make and break codes so we can't tell if a button is held down.
+However, the keyscan pins can also be used as GPIOs, so we can do the scanning of the matrix ourselves.

 The Cromemco joysticks have two analog axes, and four button inputs.
 I chose to use SNES controllers with a DPAD to emulate the analog joysticks, and the regular A, B, X, Y buttons for the buttons.
 Using one row output for the DPAD, and one for the buttons, allows support of two controllers using the four row outputs.
 Since there are 5 column inputs, when I only need 4, I connected the Start, Select, and R/L Shoulder buttons to them.